 The Upper Tribunal is a superior court of record created by the Tribunals, Courts and Enforcement Act 2007.
 It has jurisdiction throughout the United Kingdom.
-On 3 November 2008 when relevant parts of the Act came into force, powers were exercised so as to bring into being the Administrative Appeals Chamber (AAC), which at that stage was the sole chamber of the Upper Tribunal.
-The Social Security and Child Support Commissioners and Deputy Commissioners of Great Britain and of Northern Ireland became judges of the Upper Tribunal assigned to the AAC.
-Almost all the functions of the Commissioners in Great Britain1, including those previously exercised as Pensions Appeal Commissioners on appeal from the Pensions Appeal Tribunals, were transferred to the AAC.
+The Administrative Appeals Chamber (AAC) of the Upper Tribunal came into being on 3 November 2008 and the Social Security and Child Support Commissioners and Deputy Commissioners of Great Britain and of Northern Ireland became judges of the Upper Tribunal assigned to the AAC.
+Almost all the functions of the Commissioners in Great Britain, including those previously exercised as Pensions Appeal Commissioners on appeal from the Pensions Appeal Tribunals, were transferred to the AAC.
 The AAC became the body hearing appeals from the First-tier Tribunal in social security and child support cases in Great Britain, and in vaccine damage cases throughout the United Kingdom.
 In war pensions and armed forces compensation cases it became the body hearing appeals from the First-tier Tribunal in England and Wales, from the Pensions Appeal Tribunals in Scotland, and to a limited extent from the Pensions Appeal Tribunals in Northern Ireland.
-2

-Also on 3 November 2008 the AAC became the body hearing second-level appeals in mental health, care standards and special educational needs and disability cases in England and Wales and senior judges in those jurisdictions joined the AAC.
+Also on 3 November 2008 the AAC became the body hearing secondlevel appeals in mental health, care standards and special educational needs and disability cases in England and Wales and senior judges in those jurisdictions joined the AAC.
 In addition the AAC was given a jurisdiction by way of first-level appeals from the Disclosure and Barring Service, formerly the Independent Safeguarding Authority, in England and Wales, and for this purpose specially qualified members of the lay panel of the Care Standards Tribunal were appointed to the AAC.

 On 1 September 2009 the General Regulatory Chamber (GRC) of the First-tier Tribunal was created with responsibility for, among other things, estate agents and consumer credit cases throughout the UK and transport cases in Great Britain.
 Appeal rights to the AAC were conferred in these jurisdictions and senior judges joined the AAC.
 At the same time the function of deciding certain of the first-level appeals from Traffic Commissioners, formerly dealt with by the Transport Tribunal, was also transferred, and for this purpose additional specially qualified members joined the AAC.

 On various dates from January 2010 onwards further new jurisdictions were created in the First-tier Tribunal with onward appeal to the AAC.
-These included, for England and Wales, appeals by doctors against decisions made by Primary Care Trusts in relation to the performers' lists maintained by the PCTs; for England, Wales and Scotland, regulation of gambling and, for England, Wales, Northern
+These included, for England and Wales, appeals by doctors against decisions made by Primary Care Trusts in relation to the performers' lists maintained by the PCTs; for England, Wales and Scotland, regulation of gambling and, for England, Wales, Northern Ireland (and to an extent Scotland), information rights which covers Freedom of

-1 In Great Britain the office of Social Security Commissioner remains for the purpose of one specific jurisdiction, that of hearing appeals in respect of recovery of NHS charges in Scotland.
+&lt;sup>1 In Great Britain the office of Social Security Commissioner remains for the purpose of one specific jurisdiction, that of hearing appeals in respect of recovery of NHS charges in Scotland.

-2 In Scotland a new right of appeal from assessment decisions in war pensions cases was created by the Transfer of Tribunal Functions Order 2008, and rights of appeal from other war pensions and armed forces compensation decisions, previously lying to the Social Security Commissioners, were transferred to the AAC.
+&lt;sup>2 In Scotland a new right of appeal from assessment decisions in war pensions cases was created by the Transfer of Tribunal Functions Order 2008, and rights of appeal from other war pensions and armed forces compensation decisions, previously lying to the Social Security Commissioners, were transferred to the AAC.
 In Northern Ireland a similar new right of appeal from assessment decisions in war pensions cases was created.
 The Northern Ireland Social Security and Child Support Commissioners continue to deal with all other jurisdictions (including appeals from other decisions of the Northern Ireland Pensions Appeal Tribunals) exercised by them immediately before 3 November 2008.